MattCress99/t3020/README.md

 ### Errors

 There are three deliberate errors, marked E1, E2 and E3.
 Finding other (non-deliberate and unknown to me)  errors will get a bonus -- clearly add below this line in your copy of the README what the errors are and how you fixed them.

+#The file structure has been organised into a program directory and Test directory.
+#The datamunger directory will contain an __init__.py file so that it can pull data from other directories, it will also have the code to the program.
+#The Test file with have an __init__.py file, the sample data and the unit testing code.